Preparing to buy a house? Call us for a complimentary mortgage consultation.

 • Unemployment: You’re probably wondering what might cause the Fed to raise or lower its rate.
 One influential factor is the unemployment rate.
 When unemployment is high, the Fed often reduces its benchmark rate to try to stimulate job creation.
 Mortgage rates then tend to fall.

 • Credit score: A borrower’s credit score is a key factor in determining mortgage interest rates.
 A higher credit score indicates a history of responsible borrowing and debt management.
-This typically leads to a lender offering a more favorable mortgage interest rate.
+This typically leads to a mortgage lender offering a more favorable mortgage interest rate.

 • Down payment: The size of the down payment can impact what mortgage interest rate a borrower is offered.
 A larger down payment means the borrower will have more equity in the home and the lender will have less risk.
 Borrowers who make a larger down payment may qualify for a lower mortgage interest rate.